BernardoTomelleri/phylab/readtex.md

 new, so if you know how to improve any part of the code, find something that needs fixing or even if you'd like to see something added going forwards, feel free to let me know.

-## Installation
-This library was written entirely in Python 3.x, but because of its entry level design should be effortless to readapt to Python 2.x.
-Should be completely OS independent, just download the main module and import it in your script.

 ## License
 Phy lab is licensed under the GNU General Public License v3.0 or later.